Mesh Augmentation of LoRaWAN-based IoT Networks: LIMA Evaluation

-The simulation topology, depicted in Figure~\ref{fig:lima-ns3-topology} consists of static End Devices (ED), LIMA Routers (LR) and a LIMA Gateway (LG), placed in a square area.
+The simulation topology, depicted in Figure~\ref{fig:lima-ns3-topology}, consists of static End Devices (ED), LIMA Routers (LR) and a LIMA Gateway (LG), placed in a square area.
 A single LG is placed in the middle of the top edge of the square, with a varying number of LRs placed in a Manhattan-grid allocation on the square.
 End-devices are placed randomly within the square.
 The goal is to roughly model a precision agriculture or remote monitoring scenario with a number of sensors, a single gateway at the edge of the field and LIMA routers providing (enhanced) connectivity.

-The number of end-devices is calculated based on a node density of \textit{1 ED per sq.~km}.
-The exact number of LRs is calculated based on the size of the area, so that there is a \textit{minimal sufficient amount} of LRs to cover the entire area while forming a connected inter-LR network.
+The number of end-devices is calculated based on a node density of \textit{1 ED per sq.~km}, so that there is a \textit{minimal sufficient amount} of LRs to cover the area while forming a connected LR network.

 Given that LRs are always placed in NxN grid, Table~\ref{tab:lima-lr-number} shows the least amount of LRs needed for a particular number of EDs, considering a density of 1 \textit{ED per sq. km}.

-Two simulation scenarios were conducted.
-In the first scenario, the application traffic was fixed to 1 message every 1800 seconds per node, with variable area sides that gradually increased from 2 to 10 \textit{km} in steps of 0.5 \textit{km} (see Figure~\ref{fig:lima-ns3-topology}).
-In the second scenario, the application traffic is increased while keeping a constant 6x6 \textit{km} area of operation.
+The evaluation was conducted over two scenarios.
+In the first scenario, the application traffic was fixed to 1 message every 1800 seconds from each ED to the gateway, with variable area sides that gradually increased from 2 to 10 \textit{km} in steps of 0.5 \textit{km} (see Figure~\ref{fig:lima-ns3-topology}).
+In the second scenario, the application traffic was increased while keeping a constant 6x6 \textit{km} area.
 Thus, we call the first scenario as \textit{Variable Size} (VS), and the second scenario as \textit{Variable Traffic} (VT).
-Both scenarios place EDs randomly with constant density of 1 \textit{ED per sq. km}, with \textit{unconfirmed} LoRaWAN traffic generated by EDs.
 A summary of simulation parameters can be found in Table~\ref{tab:lima-sim-parameters}.

 For each scenario, four metrics were studied: